Can you get a mortgage for land?

 You can also can get this mortgage for a brownfield or a greenbelt land.
 But, these loans are rare, and only some lenders offer them.

-Requirements to get a land mortgage
+Requirements to get a mortgage for land

 1. Interest rates